-Roberta Sellaro graduated in Psychology at the University of Padova (Italy), in 2007, under the supervision of Prof. Carlo A. Umiltá.
-In 2009 she moved to the Center for Mind and Brain Sciences (CIMeC) of the University of Trento (Italy) where, in 2013, she obtained her PhD in Cognitive and Brain Sciences, under the supervision of Prof. Roberto Cubelli.
-Afterwards she has moved to the Leiden University (Cognitive Psychology Unit) where she is currently a postdoctoral fellow working under a research grant from the Netherlands Organization for Scientific Research (NWO) awarded to Lorenza S. Colzato (Vidi grant: #452-12-001).
+Roberta Sellaro graduated in Psychology at the University of Padova (Italy) in 2007.
+In 2009 she moved to the Center for Mind and Brain Sciences (CIMeC) of the University of Trento (Italy) where, in 2013, she obtained her PhD in Cognitive and Brain Sciences.
+She joined the Cognitive Psychology Unit of the Leiden University in September 2013.
+Currently she is Assistant Professor at the Cognitive Psychology Unit of the Leiden University and she is part of the ERC-funded MetaControl research group of Bernhard Hommel.

 - Faculteit der Sociale Wetenschappen

 - Instituut Psychologie